How to work as a Carpenter in Australia

 In my opinion applying for jobs online is difficult in this line of work.
-If you get desperate it is worth a try, but I think it will be far better off networking at pubs or bars or better yet onsite.
+If you get desperate it is worth a try, but I think you will be far better off networking at pubs, bars or better yet onsite.

 How much should I earn?

-Well, this completely depends on your skill level.
-A qualified carpenter with their own tools who is subcontracting can expect to get paid anywhere from $45 – $60 per hour.
+This depends on your skill level.
+A qualified carpenter with their own tools who is subcontracting can expect to be paid anywhere from $45 – $60 per hour.

 A labourer can expect to be paid roughly $20 – $30 per hour.